 Once you’ve generated leads, one of the best ways to nurture them is through email marketing.
 For instance, you can send a regular email newsletter with interesting, useful information that positions your business as an authority.
 Marketers at a digital marketing agency will know how to write emails that convert.

 Customers expect to find you on social media.
 However, social media marketing is one of the most time-consuming activities, as it’s necessary to constantly be creating new content and to post on a regular basis.
 In addition, you need to interact with users to keep engagement high.
 An experienced social media marketer will be able to do this and know how to measure results to keep improving your strategy.

 The above are all organic methods of digital marketing.
 Including PPC ads in the mix will help expand your reach further, both on social media and in search.
 Relying on professional marketers will ensure you see the greatest possible returns from your ad dollars.

-Now you’ve seen why you should outsource digital marketing, choosing between an in-house employee and outsourcing should be an easy decision.
+Now you’ve seen the benefits of digital marketing, choosing between an in-house employee and outsourcing should be an easy decision.
 Unless your business is already made up of experts in all types of digital marketing, it will be difficult to maintain a competitive edge without outsourcing.

 Nonetheless, if you are concerned about some of the disadvantages — such as a diluted brand image or a marketing team that doesn’t truly understand your business — you may like to consider a hybrid option.
 In other words, you outsource some of your digital marketing and maintain control of the rest.
-This may be a suitable option if you do have knowledge of some aspects of marketing along with a clear idea of the direction you want your business to take.
+This gives you the benefits of outsourcing digital marketing with fewer of the downsides.
+It may be a suitable option if you do have knowledge of some aspects of marketing along with a clear idea of the direction you want your business to take.